Capgemini/microsoft-team-labs/codelabs/postman-with-power-platform.md

 ### 3- Retrieve only selected fields for a record

 Notation used for retrieving only selected few fields for a record is "organizationurl.crm11.dynamics.com/api/data/v9.1/contacts(recordid)?$select=field1name,field2name,field3name".
+Schema names of fields has to be used in webapi requests.

 Below is a GET request example to retrieve selected fields for a contact with id (26b4e52d-034e-ec11-8f8e-00224841fc00)